spoonapps/docs/deploying/to_the_hub/deploy_to_hub.md

-Spoonium supports deploying containers as standalone executables, MSIs and Spoon Virtual Machines (SVMs).
+Spoon supports deploying containers as standalone executables, MSIs and Spoon Virtual Machines (SVMs).
 Read this section to find out more about which deployment option and tools best fit your needs.

 ## To the Hub

 The Hub is an online registry of Spoon images and provides a central location to archive and distribute applications.
-Once an application is packaged into a Spoon image using the IDE or the command-line interface, the image can be uploaded to the Hub and made available publicly or privately to a specified set of users.
+Once an application is packaged into a Spoon image using Spoon Studio or the command-line interface, the image can be uploaded to the Hub and made available publicly or privately to a specified set of users.

 Images are pushed to the Hub using the command-line interface.
 The most common scenario is to create a container via the command line, commit the container to your local registry and then push the image to the Hub.
-However, it's also possible to start with an SVM output from the IDE and push that to the Hub.
+However, it's also possible to start with an SVM output from Spoon Studio and push that to the Hub.
 Read below for details on each scenario.

 #### Containers

 Before pushing a container to the Hub, it needs to be committed to the local registry and converted into an image.
-Here is an example of the process of creating a container and publishing it on the Spoonium Hub.
+Here is an example of the process of creating a container and publishing it on the Spoon Hub.

 ```
 # Create a container with Java, Node and Git support